 Bruce Lee developed the JKD stance for a reason: It serves a fighter well in the greatest variety of situations.
 All the more reason not to abandon it as you face different opponents — a grappler, for instance.

-Download this FREE Guide to modern jeet kune do training:
+Download your FREE guide to modern jeet kune do training!

 Dan Inosanto on Bruce Lee, Jeet Kune Do Techniques for Grappling and

 “If you make your stance too wide, you cannot move,” Ted Wong says.
 “A grappler will pick you up and throw you to the floor.
 If you keep the proper stance while your opponent shoots for your front leg, however, you can quickly move back and hit him.”